 The Genealogy Department includes a file of obituaries which have appeared in local newspapers since the early 1980s.
 Earlier obituaries may be viewed on the library’s collection of microfilm for the Leesburg Daily Commercial.
 The digitized collection Project Collect, indexes public records, cemetery records, and other information on early residents of the Leesburg area.
 The collection includes sources for all states, all Florida counties, and many foreign countries, as well as Passenger and Immigration Indexes, Patriot Indexes, and local cemetery transcriptions.

 A reference librarian is available at all hours the library is open.
 Appointments may be scheduled with an Adult Services Librarian for genealogy assistance.

-Who Uses the Genealogy Department?
+Who Uses the Genealogy Area?